 USER INSTRUCTION, SAFETY AND TRAINING GUIDE

 HAIX® NFPA Compliant Footwear Models

-FIRE HUNTER® XTREME

-FIRE HUNTER® USA

-FIRE FLASH® XTREME

-FIRE HERO® XTREME

-FIRE EAGLE® AIR

-SPECIAL FIGHTER® USAR

-AIRPOWER® XR1

-AIRPOWER® XR1

-AIRPOWER® XR2

-AIRPOWER® XR2

-WINTER

-AIRPOWER® R2

-BLACK EAGLE® SAFETY 55 MID SIDE ZIP
+FIRE HUNTER® XTREME FIRE HUNTER® USA FIRE FLASH® XTREME FIRE HERO® XTREME FIRE EAGLE® AIR AIRPOWER® XR1 AIRPOWER® XR1 AIRPOWER® XR2 AIRPOWER® XR2 AIRPOWER® R2 BLACK EAGLE® SAFETY 55 MID SIDE ZIP MISSOULA 2.1

-MISSOULA 2.1

 NFPA 1971: Standard on Protective Ensembles for Structural Fire Fighting and Proximity Fire Fighting, 2018 edition

-NFPA 1992: Standard on Liquid Splash-Protective Ensembles and Clothing for Hazardous Materials Emergencies, 2018 Edition

-NFPA 1999: Standard on Protective Clothing and Ensembles for Emergency Medical Operations, 2018 edition

-NFPA 1951: Standard on Protective Ensembles for Technical Rescue Incidents, 2020 edition

-NFPA 1977: Standard on Protective Clothing and Equipment for Wildland Fire Fighting, 2016 edition

-NFPA 1851: Standard on Selection, Care, and Maintenance of Protective Ensembles for Structural Fire fighting and Proximity Fire fighting, 2020 edition

-ASTM F2413-2018: Standard Specification for Performance Requirements for Protective (safety) Toe Cap Footwear, 2018 edition.

-ASTM F2892-2018: Standard Specification for Performance Requirements for Soft Toe Protective Footwear (Non-Safety / Non-Protective Toe)
+- NFPA 1990: Standard for Protective Ensembles for Hazardous Materials and CBRN Operations - NFPA 1992: Standard on Liquid Splash-Protective Ensembles and Clothing for Hazardous Materials Emergencies, incorporated in the 2022 edition of NFPA 1990 - NFPA 1999: Standard on Protective Clothing and Ensembles for Emergency Medical Operations, 2018 edition - NFPA 1951: Standard on Protective Ensembles for Technical Rescue Incidents, 2020 edition - NFPA 1977: Standard on Protective Clothing and Equipment for Wildland Fire Fighting, and Urban Interface Fire Fighting 2022 edition - NFPA 1851: Standard on Selection, Care, and Maintenance of Protective Ensembles for Structural Fire fighting and Proximity Fire fighting, 2020 edition - NFPA 1891: Standard on Selection, Care, and Maintenance of Hazardous Materials, CBRN, and Emergency Medical Operations Clothings and Equipment, 2022 edition - ASTM F2413-2018: Standard Specification for Performance Requirements for Protective (safety) Toe Cap Footwear, 2018 edition. - ASTM F2892-2018: Standard Specification for Performance Requirements for Soft Toe Protective Footwear (Non-Safety / Non-Protective Toe)

 CSA-Z195-2014: Standard for Protective Footwear

-A DANGER

-- A copy of this User Guide must be retained, physically or digitally, and made accessible to fire department personnel for reference purposes

-- You MUST read this Guide and all Footwear Safety, Cleaning, and Information labels before wearing.

-- Burns are a function of time and temperature.
-First degree skin burns can occur when skin reaches a temperature of as low as 118 degrees F.

-- Fire burns at temperatures up to 2000 degrees F or higher.

-- This Footwear provides limited protection against heat and flame.
+- A copy of this User Guide must be retained, physically or digitally, and made accessible to fire department personnel for reference purposes - You MUST read this Guide and all Footwear Safety, Cleaning, and Information labels before wearing. - Burns are a function of time and temperature.
+First degree skin burns can occur when skin reaches a temperature of as low as 118 degrees F. - Fire burns at temperatures up to 2000 degrees F or higher. - This Footwear provides limited protection against heat and flame.
 While wearing this Footwear, you may be burned without heat sensation or warning in some circumstances, and without any sign of damage to the Footwear.